alex-ant/gomath/README.md

 # gomath
-Extra mathematical algorithms and data types for Golang
+Extra mathematical algorithms and data types for Golang.

 ## Packages
 The repository provides the following packages: